taneishi/EnergyBasedModels/README.md

-# Deep Belief Networks in PyTorch
+# Energy Based Models in PyTorch

 The aim of this repository is to create Energy Based Models (EBM) in generalized manner, so as to allow modifications and variations.